emmajanedrews/base-template/_posts/2018-04-06-my-latest-vendor-spotlight-featuring-kauai-restoration--cleaning.md

 If you have any questions for Gabe or need his help with a mold problem, you can call him at (808) 346-7344 or [visit their website.](http://kauairestoration.com/)

 If you have any other real estate questions for me or there’s anything else I can assist you with, don’t hesitate to reach out to me.
-I look forward to hearing from you. &nbsp;
+I look forward to hearing from you.